KM-AI-Repo/PatternViewer/PROJECT_CONTEXT.md

 Also keep `BinanceSymbol.ToString()` returning `Symbol` as a defensive fallback.

-### 8. Real-time reload flow
+### 8. Selected-symbol real-time reload flow
-When symbol or interval changes:
+When the selected symbol changes, or when selected-symbol resync is required:
-1. disconnect current WebSocket
+1. disconnect current selected-symbol WebSocket
 2. reload selected-symbol candles through REST
 3. redraw chart
-4. connect a new WebSocket stream
+4. connect a new selected-symbol WebSocket stream

 This behavior is intentional and should be preserved unless explicitly redesigned.

+### 9. Chart initialization order matters
+Chart initialization must happen before any code path that could trigger chart drawing from interval selection or startup initialization.

+In the current UI lifecycle:
+- `InitializeChart()` should happen before `InitializeIntervals()`

+This prevents startup errors caused by interval selection events firing before chart setup is complete.

+### 10. Interval change in idle state is non-operative
+When the application is stopped, changing the interval should only persist the new default interval.
+It should not initiate loading or runtime behavior.

 ## Decisions that are already settled
 Do not reopen these without an explicit request.